Ko Ji-yong

-Ko Ji-yong (born July 1, 1980) is a South Korean singer and businessman.
+Ko Ji-yong (born July 1, 1980) is a South Korean businessman and former singer.
 He was a member of Sechs Kies, a first generation K-pop idol dance group which disbanded in 2000 but reunited in 2016.
 Unlike most of the other members, Ko left the entertainment industry and started his own company.
 He made his first television appearance in years when he appeared at Sechs Kies' reunion special on Infinite Challenge.
 Due to his family and work commitments he did not sign a contract with the group's new label YG Entertainment or promote with them as a performer but was considered to be part of the group until 2018.
 From January 2017 to May 2019, he and his son appeared on the reality show The Return of Superman.

 Early life

 A native of Seoul, Ko was elementary schoolmates with future Sechs Kies bandmate Kang Sung-hun and g.o.d member Son Ho-young.
 He lost contact with Kang after the latter went to the United States to attend high school.